 Possible outcomes

-Pass: Students who have seriously engaged in various activities in the first two years and have made serious efforts to prepare for the exam are expected to pass.
+Pass: Students who have seriously engaged in their research and course studies in the first two years and have made sufficient efforts to prepare for the exam are expected to pass.
 Passing the preliminary exam allows the student to formally be a candidate for a Ph.D. in Biomedical Science and to continue working on research that will lead to a Ph.D. degree.

 Conditional Pass: If the overall performance is marginal or a major deficiency is identified such as in the quality of proposal writing or certain areas of background knowledge, the Advisory Committee and the Examiners may agree to give the student a conditional pass.
 The Committee Chair should inform the student both verbally and in writing the specific issues that need to be addressed to achieve a full pass status.
 Deadlines to accomplish these tasks should be explicitly stated.
 Ways of addressing major deficiencies may include but are not limited to significant revision of the proposal, taking a course, and/or re-take the oral exam if necessary.
 The specific requirements should be documented in writing in an explicit and unambiguous manner.
 The student may be given a pass if the specified tasks are accomplished before the deadline.
 However, failure to do so may lead to an eventual fail grade.